erdookuhwa/stopwatch/README.md

 Need to use a stopwatch but certainly don't want the distractions from your phone...
 I got you covered :) you can run my stopwatch in a window while you focus without any distrations.

+The stopwatch has Start, Stop, and Reset features which lets you start running the stopwatch, stop/pause, and then reset the timer again to begin another lap.

 Check out my stopwatch at - https://erdookuhwa.github.io/stopwatch/